Most people never grow accustomed to the big chunk of federal income tax withheld in each paycheck. The more you make, the more the IRS withholds.

 Tax code is complicated.
 However, the basic framework is simple.
 Your tax rate gets progressively higher as your income increases.
 The complexity arises from the various types of income as well as deductions and credits available to taxpayers that plan carefully.

-How the Average American Can Reduce Their Taxable Income and Pay No Taxes
+How the Average American Can Reduce Their Taxable Income & How to Avoid Taxes

 John: 23 Year Old Recent College Grad